sshamsudheen/laravel-api/README.md

 ## Integrated deployment using capistrano

-Make sure capistrano installed in your machine run the command "cap install" in your laravel project roor directory if not installed before, in this repo it is already added.
+Make sure capistrano installed in your machine

+Run the command "cap install" in your laravel project root directory if not installed before, in this repo it is already added.

 deployment file can be found under config/deploy/